 Jae’s first performance/instructional video Musical Drumming Concepts was released in 2001.
 Modern Drummer magazine rated it an 8 out of 10.
 It highlights his compositions, philosophical teaching skills and drumming in various styles, meters and straight and swinging eighth note concepts.
 The trio released their first live concert DVD, An Evening with the Jae Sinnett Trio: Live at WHRO in 2009.
 The DVD was recorded in the television studios of WHRO, a public broadcasting station for the Hampton Roads, VA region.

 Jae has written over 250 compositions.
 He has also scored music for five documentaries – one of which – John Biggers: Stories of Illumination – was aired on PBS.
 Jae’s dream of having his trio perform with the Virginia Symphony Orchestra was realized on October 10th, 2014 at the Ferguson Center for the Arts in Newport News, VA.
 The performance was met with outstanding reviews.

-Jae’s other professional life has him in his 29th year as jazz producer/host for NPR affiliate WHRV-FM 89.5 in Norfolk, VA.
-Public radio.
-Jae hosts the popular jazz show Sinnett in Session Monday through Thursday evenings from 9 pm to 1 am and Sunday afternoons from 1-5 pm EST. He also hosts The R&B Chronicles, heard Friday evenings at 7 pm.
-Both shows can be heard on demand at whrv.org.
-His Sinnett in Session jazz show is one of the highest fundraising revenue producing four hour jazz shows in the country.
+Jae’s other professional life has him in his 29th year as a jazz producer and host for NPR affiliate WHRV-FM 89.5 in Norfolk, VA.
+Jae hosts the popular jazz show Sinnett in Session Monday through Thursday evenings from 9 pm to 1 am and Sunday afternoons from 1 to 5 pm EST. He also hosts The R&B Chronicles, heard Friday evenings from 7 to 8 pm.
+Both shows can be heard on demand at mediaplayer.whro.org/person/jaesinnett.
+His Sinnett in Session jazz radio show is one of the highest fundraising and revenue-producing four-hour jazz shows in history.